Introductory Microeconomics, Michaelmas Term 2024

 P: Perloff, J. Microeconomics with Calculus (Pearson, 2nd int'l ed.).

 The edition details refer to the versions on my shelf; other editions are fine but may differ in pagination, chapter numbers, etc. These books are all well-known, widely-used texts.
 The last two are somewhat distinctive, V for its abstract style, P for its use of calculus in the body of the text (rather than appendices or footnotes).
-F and P have a lot of interesting examples and applications, something I particularly appreciate.
+F and P have a lot of interesting examples and applications, something I particularly like.

 Week by week schedule